+To consider and, if thought fit, pass the following resolutions, all of which will be proposed as ordinary resolutions:

+Report and accounts

+1. To receive and adopt the audited financial statements of the Company for the year ended 31 March 2024 and the reports of the Directors and auditors thereon.

+Directors' remuneration report

+2. To approve the Directors' remuneration report for the year ended 31 March 2024.

+Re-election of Tom Black

+3. To re-elect Tom Black as a Director of the Company, who retires in accordance with the Company's Articles of Association.

+Re-election of Colin Evans

+4. To re-elect Colin Evans as a Director of the Company, who retires in accordance with the Company's Articles of Association.

+Re-election of Victoria Balchin

+5. To re-elect Victoria Balchin as a Director of the Company, who retires in accordance with the Company's Articles of Association.

+Re-election of Richard Amos

+6. To re-elect Richard Amos as a Director of the Company, who retires in accordance with the Company's Articles of Association.

+Re-election of Katrina Nurse

+7. To re-elect Katrina Nurse as a Director of the Company, who retires in accordance with the Company's Articles of Association.

+Re-appointment of auditors

-- 1. To receive and adopt the audited financial statements of the Company for the year ended 31 March 2023 and the reports of the Directors and auditors thereon. - 2.
-To approve the Directors' remuneration report for the year ended 31 March 2023. - 3.
-To re-elect Tom Black as a Director, who retires in accordance with the Company's Articles of Association. - 4.
-To re-elect Colin Evans as a Director, who retires in accordance with the Company's Articles of Association. - 5.
-To re-elect Richard Amos as a Director, who retires in accordance with the Company's Articles of Association. - 6.
-To re-elect Katrina Nurse as a Director, who retires in accordance with the Company's Articles of Association. - 7.
-To re-elect Victoria Balchin as a Director, who retires in accordance with the Company's Articles of Association. - 8.
-To re-appoint RSM UK Audit LLP as auditor of the Company to hold office from the conclusion of the AGM until the conclusion of the next general meeting of the Company at which accounts are laid before the Company. - 9.
-To authorise the Directors to determine the remuneration of the auditor.
+8. To re-appoint RSM UK Audit LLP as auditor of the Company to hold office from the conclusion of the AGM until the conclusion of the next general meeting of the Company at which accounts are laid before the Company.

+Auditors' remuneration

+9. To authorise the Directors to determine the remuneration of the auditor.